Updated February 9, 2026

 Successful ERP projects require internal effort, including:

-Even with the right partner, your team will be involvedthroughout the project.
+Even with the right partner, your team will be involved throughout the project.

 4. Change Management